pooja1984/Brown_Dwarf/README.md

 We perform the 13 years of Fermi-LAT data of 13 nearby Brown Dwarf (BD) and look for the dark (DM) capture rate in BDs.

 In the Brown_Dwarf_notebook.ipynb notebook, we show the Fermi-LAT analysis for one Brown Dwarf.
-Following this methodology, you can reproduce the result of all BDs.
+Following this methodology, we can reproduce the result of all BDs.
 With sed_plots.ipynb, we can generate the spectral energy distribution (SED) plot (Fig.~1).
 We can generate the SED files (.npy) by following the analysis described in Brown_Dwarf_notebook.ipynb.

 Our calculation for DM capture rate where we assume that DM annihilates into long-lived mediators and finally to gamma rays, is available in the mathematica file, BD_formulation_plots.nb.
 We perform this for the BDs but we can also extend it for any class of celestial objects.